whyevenquestion1t/tiny-llm/book/src/week1-overview.md

 * Loading the model weights -- I don't think it's an interesting thing to learn how to decode those tensor dump files, so we will use the `mlx_lm` to load the model and steal the weights from the loaded model into our layer implementations.

+## Basic Matrix APIs

+Although MLX does not offer an introductory guide for beginners, its Python API is designed to be highly compatible with NumPy.
+To get started, you can refer to [NumPy: The Absolute Basic for Beginners](https://numpy.org/doc/stable/user/absolute_beginners.html) to learn essential matrix operations.

+You can also refer to the [MLX Operations API](https://ml-explore.github.io/mlx/build/html/python/ops.html#operations) for more details.

 ## Qwen2 Models

 You can try the Qwen2 model with MLX/vLLM.
 You can read the blog post below to have some idea of what we will build